broskiilol/pwn.college_Rochelle/Chaining_commands.md

 ### What I learned
 - we can invoke the shell script without using *bash* by making the script executable
+- *./* means the shell is in the current directory

 ## Challenge 7: Understanding shebangs
+A shebang is what tells the O.S. what interpreter (according to the programming language in which the code is written) needs to be used for the rest of the script
 ### My solve
 **Flag:** `pwn.college{c2GgX22Ow3Myw8V_xqxQ2Y88T2m.0VOzMDOxwCM3gjNzEzW}`